digitalcredentials/tls-did/README.md

 ### Update
 **Concept**

 We store the DID documents data in the [TLSDID Contract](#TLSDID-Contract).
-You can store all data as long as it complies to the JSON data format.
-This means however, that you are responsible that the data you add, adheres to the [DID document data model specification](https://www.w3.org/TR/did-core/#data-model).
+We store data as a combination of path and value.
+Currently we only support string values.
+Furthermore, we do not check the data, this means, that you are responsible that the data you add, adheres to the [DID document data model specification](https://www.w3.org/TR/did-core/#data-model).

  Only the controller of the Ethereum account that created the [TLSDID Contract](#TLSDID-Contract) can update the contract and after each data update, the [TLSDID Contract's](#TLSDID-Contract) signature is updated using the TLS private key.